It looks like we need to have a conversation about Rape Culture.

 And he was right.
 He named the thing I had been silently mulling over but had been unable to admit.
 For months I thought back to the instances of anal sex I didn’t want and wasn’t prepared for and that caused me pain.
 I thought of the countless times he woke me up by mounting me or jabbing me with his erection in pursuit of a late-night fuck and how much sleep I lost because of it.
 Then there were the times I was made late for work because he insisted I perform oral sex, even just for a minute, before I left.
 I thought about how irritable he got when I resisted, sometimes inconsolably so.
 I thought about the times he posted pictures of me during these acts that showed my face, despite agreeing not to.
 I thought about the times he broadcasted us having sex without my knowledge.
 But mostly I found myself wondering, “Was that rape?”

-Sexual abuse is been wholly accepted by our culture and the blame placed squarely on victims.
+Sexual abuse has been wholly accepted by our culture and the blame placed squarely on victims.
 I am not the only woman who, after months of being violated by the men we love, have tried to package it up tidily with a cute bow and a nice name: Taking Liberties.
 I don’t want that job anymore.

 This is a symptom of Rape Culture.